Warli

 The Warli or Varli are an indigenous tribe (Adivasi) of western India, living in mountainous as well as coastal areas along the Maharashtra-Gujarat border and surrounding areas.
-They are considered by some to be a sub-caste of the Bhil tribe.
-The Warli have their own animistic beliefs, life, customs and traditions, and as a result of acculturation they have adopted many Hindu beliefs.
+They have their own animistic beliefs, life, customs and traditions, and as a result of acculturation they have adopted many Hindu beliefs.
 The Warli speak the unwritten Varli language which belongs to the southern zone of the Indo-Aryan languages.